Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Summarization/2020-08-28-Pointing_the_Unknown_Words.md

 ---

 This is a brief summary of paper for me to study and organize it, [Pointing the Unknown Words.
-Gulcehre et al. ACL 2016](https://www.aclweb.org/anthology/P16-1014/) I read and studied.
+(Gulcehre et al., ACL 2016)](https://www.aclweb.org/anthology/P16-1014/) I read and studied.
 {% include MathJax.html %}